lsst-sqre/sqre-git-snapshot/README.md

 ## Installation

+* In the AWS console:
-* Create a New t2.micro (or whatever, but micro's plenty big) in us-west-2 using ami-d2c924b2.
-It needs IAM role "github-snapshot-s3-access".
-Give it 30GB of SSD as root (you only really need enough for one repository at a time, so larger-than-the- biggest-repository is good enough, but you're not charged extra (I think) for 30GB or less).
-SSH is the only port it needs open.
+    * Create a new `t2.micro` (or whatever, but micro's plenty big) in `us-west-2` using `ami-d2c924b2`.
+    * It needs IAM role `github-snapshot-s3-access`.
+    * Give it 30GB of SSD as root (you only really need enough for one repository at a time, so more-free-space-than-the-biggest-repository is good enough, but you're not charged extra (I think) for 30GB or less).
+    * SSH is the only port it needs open.
+    * Launch it.
     * Associate an EIP with it.
+    * (optional) Add a DNS record for that EIP
 * Once it comes up, log in as centos, and then:
    `sudo -i`
-   `hostnamectl ghsnap.codes.llst # Or whatever`
+   `hostnamectl ghsnap.codes.llst # Or whatever you called it`
    `yum update -y`
    `yum install -y epel-release && yum repolist`
    `yum install -y git python-pip python-virtualenvwrapper jq`